Arronk/My-Coding-Journey/log.md

 to grasp but I think FCC is spending sufficient time focusing on what functional programming is at it's core.
 It appears I will learn more about map, filter reduce which is definately something I want to become more comfortable with.

+## Day 95: 12.07.2018

+### Progress: Functional programming and callback functions - the new learning wall

+All this functional programming and callback stuff is going way over my head.
+I think I am going to have to find a better resource then FreeCodeCamp for the time being to research some more and come back as I don't want to just be referring to the answers every time and effectively learn nothing in the process.